guillaumef/wing-servo-frame/README.md

 100% infill, ABS or Nylon material.
 Small layer printing is better.
 On a Ultimaker2, ~ one servo frame per hour in good quality (layer 0.1mm).

-### Servo knowledge base
+### Servo database

-If you add new servo dimensions to the list, please provide them via a Github Issue.
+If you add new servo dimensions to the list, I will be pleased to include them.
+You can provide them via a Github Issue.
+Thanks!

 Servo list: